godotengine/godot-docs/classes/class_packedcolorarray.rst

 - :ref:`bool<class_bool>` **operator ==** **(** :ref:`PackedColorArray<class_PackedColorArray>` right **)**

+Returns ``true`` if contents of both arrays are the same, i.e. they have all equal :ref:`Color<class_Color>`\ s at the corresponding indices.

 ----

 .. _class_PackedColorArray_operator_idx_Color:

 - :ref:`Color<class_Color>` **operator []** **(** :ref:`int<class_int>` index **)**

+Returns the :ref:`Color<class_Color>` at index ``index``.
+Negative indices can be used to access the elements starting from the end.
+Using index out of array's bounds will result in an error.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`